unibo-dtm-se-2324-gymapp/gymapp/sections/08-cicd/index.md

 CI/CD Overview:

-The CI/CD pipeline automates testing, building, and deployment processes to ensure that the "Six Pack" frontend and backend are always in a deployable state.
+Our CI/CD pipeline automates testing, building, and deployment processes to ensure that the "Six Pack" frontend and backend are always in a deployable state.
 Automated checks prevent issues and ensure smooth updates.

 Setting Up CI/CD with GitHub Actions
 CI/CD Pipeline Configuration